 The chain-of-trust process was developed by Lexmark to check and validate the integrity of a device’s operating system during startup, normal operation and execution of an internal application.

 This ensures the firmware has not been tampered with during operation.

 Printers and MFPs use certificates for HTTPS, SSL, IPsec, and 802.1x authentications.

 The Certificate Management feature allows the devices to integrate with a PKI environment by allowing the certificates to be signed, and also allows the devices to trust certificate authorities in the PKI environment.

-Hard disks in printers and MFPs can be configured to use encryption.
-An AES key, up to 256 bits, is internally generated by the printer or MFP and used to encrypt all data on the hard disk.
-The key is stored non-contiguously on the device, making the contents of the hard disk accessible only on the original printer or MFP.
+Hard discs in printers and MFPs can be configured to use encryption.
+An AES key, up to 256 bits, is internally generated by the printer or MFP and used to encrypt all data on the hard disc.
+The key is stored non-contiguously on the device, making the contents of the hard disc accessible only on the original printer or MFP.

-The data on a stolen hard disk would not be accessible even if the hard disk was installed in an identical model of printer or MFP.
+The data on a stolen hard disc would not be accessible even if the hard disc was installed in an identical model of printer or MFP.

 Lexmark Cloud Services

 Reduce infrastructure, simplify device management, enhance productivity and flexibility.

 Lexmark Secure Document Monitor